 Formed in Glasgow in 2011, Chvrches are a Scottish electronic band consisting of lead singer Lauren Mayberry, Iain Cook and Martin Doherty.
 Chvrches came fifth on BBC's Sound of 2013, which lists promising new talent, before releasing their debut studio album ‘The Bones of What You Believe’.
 Since then, Chvrches have toured all over Europe, the USA, Canada and Japan, releasing follow-up albums ‘Every Open Eye’ in 2015 and ‘Love is Dead’ in 2018.

 Formed in 1995, when lead singer Simon Neil was just 15 years old, Biffy Clyro are a rock band from Kilmarnock and a product of acclaimed student-run Scottish record label, Electric Honey.
 This multi-award-winning trio are known for an eclectic style that covers all-out rock anthems alongside haunting ballads.
 Most summers you’ll find them at some of the biggest festivals, where their loyal fans will be shouting the famous chant 'mon the Biff'.

 Yes – we know that Snow Patrol have a strong Northern Irish contingent.
 However, if it wasn’t for Scotland then we might not even have this stellar indie-rock band - they are also another Electric Honey alum.
 Formed in 1994 while studying in Dundee, Snow Patrol have achieved phenomenal success around the world thanks to hits like ‘Chasing Cars’ and ‘Run’.
-This Grammy-nominated band have since gone on to sell nearly 20 million records.
+This Grammy-nominated band have since gone on to sell over 10 million records.